 Many transactions can be paid with a contactless swipe of your credit or debit card.
 It’s certainly easier than putting in your PIN every time you buy something, but is it safe?

-This is probably one of the most common questions asked when it comes to this technology.
+This is probably one of the most common questions asked concerning this technology.
 Fortunately, Visa payWave and MasterCard PayPass have several precautions in place to help keep your bank information and money safe.

 Is my card protected?

 For every transaction you make, your card generates a unique code that prevents you from being billed twice.
 Even if you accidentally tapped your card twice, you will not be billed.
 The card has to be four centimetres away from the reader so you can’t pay for other people’s transactions.
 Visa and MasterCard both have encryption technology that protects your data and money from theft and fraud.
 You don’t have to hand your card to the retailer making it easier to avoid fraudulent activity.

 Visa Zero Liability